This fantastic Cinnamon Roll Cream Cheese Coffee Cake is part cake and part cheesecake plus the irresistible flavors of cinnamon rolls.

 There are times when you make a dessert, and it’s love at first bite.
 That’s the case with this Cinnamon Roll Cream Cheese Coffee Cake.
 Actually, that’s not entirely true.
 I knew I was smitten about halfway through making it the first time.
 And then there was the heavenly smell coming from the oven as it baked.
 By the time I got to that first bite, I knew it was going to be amazing.

 There are three different components to make for this cake, but they’re each easy enough to prepare.
 Just be warned that you will use a lot of bowls and mixing spoons to get the job done.
 Start with an empty sink and dishwasher and you’ll be in good shape.

-This beauty is more cake than cheesecake, but it still benefits from being baked in a springform pan.
-It’s a big, tall cake so the height of a springform pan works well.
+- Use a springform pan.
+This is a big, tall cake so the height of a springform pan works well.
 Plus, you won’t have to struggle with trying to flip the cake out of the pan and onto a serving plate because you can just remove the sides of the pan.

 I initially thought that it would be pretty perfect to top slices of this cake with a simple glaze like you’d use to top cinnamon rolls, but honestly it just doesn’t need it.
 It’s plenty sweet on its own without it.
 Plus the presence of the cheesecake layer provides a similar sweetness and flavor so you won’t definitely won’t miss it.

 While this is certainly not what I’d call a quick and easy recipe, it’s not an all-day thing, either.
 I can have this mixed, assembled, and in the oven in under 40 minutes.
 Considering everything that’s going on here, that’s impressive.
 And the impressive part certainly carries over to the flavor.
 This is one incredible cake!